Blackjacx/SignInWithApple/slides/slides.md

 # Agenda

 1. Wer bin ich & Was ist ioki?
-2. Sign in With Apple - Überblick & Merkmale
+2. Sign in with Apple - Überblick & Merkmale
 3. Registrierung vs. Login
 4. Backend
-5. Setup Sign in With Apple & Demo
+5. Setup Sign in with Apple & Demo
 6. Summary

 ---